Scott Mitchell (darts player): 2015 – World Champion

 Mitchell's 2014 form saw him enter the world's top four and eventually culminated in him winning the 2015 World Championship.
 He defeated Tony O'Shea in a sudden death leg after going two sets each and 5–5 in legs.
 Mitchell then met Geert De Vos from Belgium in the last 16, it was a close fought match in the first four sets being two each with Mitchell taking the fifth set.
 With the score 2–1 in legs in the sixth set, De Vos missed double 5 to stay alive in the match and Mitchell hit double 20 to edge out De Vos 4–2 and progress through to the last 8.
 Brian Dawson was Mitchell's opponent in the quarter-finals, "Scotty Dog" winning 5–2.
 Mitchell beat Jeff Smith 6–0 in the semi-final.
-In the final Mitchell played three-time winner Martin Adams, and won 7–6 hitting a crucial 158 checkout to break throw in the deciding set.
+In the final Mitchell played three-time winner Martin Adams, and won 7–6.

 As a result of winning the tournament Mitchell reached number one in the BDO Men's ranking.

 PDC

 He started competing in the Professional Darts Corporation at the start of 2020.
 After winning one of the first Challenge Tour events, Mitchell was invited to compete on the Players Championship circuit in 2020.

 On 17 February 2021, he won a two-year PDC Tour Card at UK Qualifying School.

+He lost his card at the end of 2022 after not qualifying for the World Championship, finishing 70th on the Order of Merit.

 Personal life

 Mitchell still works full-time on the family farm in rural Dorset and as a freelance landscape gardener.
-He has been married to Sharon (born 1969) since 1991 and together they have two children, daughter Katie (born 1993) and son Samuel (born 1997).
+He has been married to Sharon (born 1969) since 1991 and together they have two children.

 He is also a fan of speedway team Poole Pirates, and has their logo on his left sleeve.
-He went to school with Mandi and Paul Panton, the children of well known Barry Panton.